Dustyroom/flat-kit-doc/index.md

 _Mac OS:_ ~/Library/Unity/Asset Store-5.x (press Shift+Cmd+G in any Finder Window and paste this path)
 _Windows:_ %APPDATA%\Unity\Asset Store-5.x (hidden folder)
 _Linux:_ ~/.local/share/unity3d/Asset Store-5.x
-Then load the 2020.3 version of Unity or newer (if you don't have it installed, please do so), create either the new project of upgrade your existing one to 2020.3, go to the Window ▶︎ Package Manager ▶︎ My Assets and import Flat Kit.
-If you need to return to 2019.1.x version of Unity, you'll be able to copy it from 2020.3.
-If, for some reason, you can't do the above mentioned workaround, send us an email to info@dustyroom.com and we'll provide you with the direct link to the package.
+Then load Unity v.
+2020.3 or newer (if you don't have it installed, please do so), create either a new project or upgrade your existing one to 2020.3 or newer, go to the Window ▶︎ Package Manager ▶︎ My Assets, download and import Flat Kit.
+If you need to return to 2019.4.x version of Unity, you'll be able to copy it from 2020.3.
+If, for some reason, you can't do the above mentioned workaround, please, send us an email to info@dustyroom.com and we'll provide you with the direct link to the package.

 #### Q. What is the difference between Flat Kit and Quibli?
 > **A.**Flat Kit is a set of tools for bread-and-butter toon shading end effects.
 Quibli was designed to be more open in regards to non-photorealistic stylization, while including the tools for the anime style works.
 The detailed comparison can be found [here](https://quibli.dustyroom.com/quibli-or-flat-kit/).